 How are payslips provided?

-Nowadays this really has to be online, electronically.
-No paper, it’s much more secure, nil cost, a lot quicker and much preferred by employees.
+Nowadays this really has to be online.
+No paper - it’s much more secure, nil cost, a lot quicker and much preferred by employees.

-Many providers do not offer a payment service.
-Some will make the payment.
+Some do, many don't.
 If you wish, this can be directly from your bank account or you pay in advance through the provider’s bank.

 Will I have a dedicated point of contact?

-Often it’s not provided but it’s very beneficial to have a dedicated person and well worth insisting upon.
-Then the payroll officer builds up a really good understanding of the peculiarities of your business.
+Often this is not provided but it’s very beneficial to have a dedicated person and well worth insisting upon.
+Then the payroll officer builds up a really good understanding of your particular business.
 This allows them to recognise when something isn’t right and to take action promptly.
 Someone not familiar with the payroll might not spot this.
 It also makes running the payroll much easier and quicker each payroll run because it’s so familiar.

-What information will I have to provide my outsourced payroll provider with?
+What information will I have to provide to an outsourced service?

 Initially the standing data from the current payroll system, then ongoing information each pay run.
-The standing data (up to 60 fields of data plus year to date pay and tax deducted) is normally supplied in computer files and the payroll provider will guide you in the process, otherwise it’s done manually.
-The ongoing information can be provided in a number of ways: email, Excel or data portal.
-A portal is often the best method as it requires a discipline on the quality of the information which doesn’t exist otherwise.
+The standing data (up to 60 fields of data plus year to date pay and tax deducted) is normally supplied in computer files and the payroll provider will guide you through the process, otherwise it’s done manually.
+The ongoing information can be provided in a number of ways: email, Excel or data portal - often the best method as it requires a discipline with the quality of the information which doesn’t exist otherwise.

 Will my staff be able to contact my outsourced payroll provider?